EthanSchoonbee/GamesGlobalServerlessFunctions/README.md

   <img src="assets/IAM_CREATE_USER_12.jpg" />
 </p>

-#### You can add a description to this key if you would like but you are more than welcome to skip aswell it wont affect anything.
+#### You can add a description to this key if you would like but you are more than welcome to skip it as well it won't affect anything.
 <p align="center">
   <img src="assets/IAM_CREATE_USER_13.jpg" />
 </p>

-#### Your Access Key has now ben created!
-Copy the "*Access key* ' and '*Secrect access key* ' and keep them safe as we will use them next.
+#### Your Access Key has now been created!
+Copy the "*Access key* ' and '*Secret access key* ' and keep them safe as we will use them next.
 <p align="center">
   <img src="assets/IAM_CREATE_USER_14.jpg" />
 </p>

 ### 8. Fork the Repository

-#### Navigate to the top of this GitHub repsoitory and press the '*Fork* ' button located in the top right between '*Watch* ' and '*Star* '.
+#### Navigate to the top of this GitHub repository and press the '*Fork* ' button located in the top right between '*Watch* ' and '*Star* '.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_1.jpg" />
 </p>

 #### Create a '*Fork* ' of my repository on your account.
-Youre welcome to reaname it and add your own description :)
+You are welcome to rename it and add your own description :)
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_2.jpg" />
 </p>

 #### This will create a forked repository on your GitHub account with all my code.
-We will be working in this forked repository from now on.
+We will be working on this forked repository from now on.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_4.jpg" />
 </p>